Chart Color Schemes

 Annerley was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Annerley's population showed high cultural diversity, with 31.4% born overseas and 23.9% speaking a language other than English at home.
-Christianity was the predominant religion, comprising 36.1%.
-Judaism, at 0.3%, was slightly overrepresented compared to Greater Brisbane's 0.2%.
+Annerley's population showed higher cultural diversity compared to most local areas, with 31.4% born overseas and 23.9% speaking a language other than English at home.
+Christianity was the predominant religion in Annerley, comprising 36.1%.
+Judaism, however, had a slightly higher representation in Annerley at 0.3%, compared to Greater Brisbane's 0.2%.

 Frequently Asked Questions - Diversity